 Road bikes will be staged at the Hub, and must be dropped off between 7:00 a.m. and 8:30 a.m. on Saturday, September 28, 2019.

 Temporary parking for equipment drop-off and pickup is available at the Hub only during the times specified above.
 No parking is available for kayak until after 5:00 p.m., however you can take your bike back to your car at any time.

 Each Iron Division participant and each team will be assigned one timing chip that will be included in and picked up with their race packet.
 This chip is associated with your team bib number and cannot be switched with any other chip.
-This timing chip is to be treated as if it were a baton, by being passed from one team member to the next during the event, and turned into the timing crew at the completion of all stages, at which point you will receive overall time and times for each stage.
+This timing chip is to be treated as if it were a baton, by being passed from one team member to the next during the event, and turned into the timing crew at the end of the race, at which point you will receive overall time and times for each stage.
 Note: You will need to pay a $20 deposit when you receive the timing chip, which will be returned to you when you return your chip.

 All team members should wait outside of the Transition Zone until their number is called that their finishing team member is approaching the Transition Zone, then they can enter the Transition Zone.

 In addition to having timing chips, all participants must wear a bib number that must be visible during the race.
 Bicyclists will attach their number plates to their bicycle handle bars - DO NOT WRAP YOUR BICYCLE PLATE NUMBER AROUND YOUR TUBE.
 If you do, then volunteers will not be able to see it at the check points, and you may not get credit for your leg.
 Kayakers will display their number plates to the front of their boats, and runners will display their numbers on the front of their shirts.
 Numbers and chips will be issued at packet pickup.

 All individuals and team members must be off the course by 5:00 p.m.
 There will be also be time limits per leg—please check back for details to be announced.